teodc/chaperon/readme.md

 ## Setup

-> By default, Chaperone allows you to manage two environements for your nodes: `staging` and `production`
+> By default, Chaperone allows you to manage two environments for your nodes: `staging` and `production`

 ### App environment file

-Add a copy of your app's `.env` file in the `files` folder for each environment:
+Add a copy of your Laravel app's `.env` file in the `files` folder for each environment:

 ```
+cp path/to/my/app/.env files/staging/.env
-cp path/to/my/app/.env files/<environment>/.env
+cp path/to/my/app/.env files/production/.env
 ```

-Edit each copied `.env` file to match your environment configuration:
+Edit each copied `.env` file to match its environment configuration.

+### Hosts Inventory

+Describe your hosts inventory by copying & editing the `.dist` inventory files in the `hosts` folder:

 ```
-vim files/<environment>/.env
+cp hosts/staging.yml.dist hosts/staging.yml
+cp hosts/production.yml.dist hosts/production.yml
 ```

 ### SSH key pair